-Damage claims under Article 25 of the Antimonopoly Act must be initiated within three years from the date when the relevant cease and desist order or administrative surcharge payment order became irrevocable.
+Damage claims under Article 25 of the Antimonopoly Act must be initiated within three years from the date when the relevant cease and desist order or administrative surcharge payment order rendered by the JFTC became irrevocable.

 6.2 Broadly speaking, how long does a typical breach of competition law claim take to bring to trial and final judgment?
 Is it possible to expedite proceedings?